 Human-Computer-Interaction (HCI) is the area where usability emerged.
 Several books or papers about HCI present a definition or characterization of usability.
-For instance, Hix&Hartson[6] consider that usability is related to the interface efficacy and efficiency and to user reaction to the interface.
-Nielsen [7] [8] integrates usability as one of the parameters associated with system acceptability.
-He associates five attributes to usability: easy to learn, efficient to use, easy to remember, few errors (the prevention of catastrophic errors is relevant for applications such as process control or medical applications), and pleasant to use.
+For instance, Hix&Hartson [6] consider that usability is related to the interface efficacy and efficiency and to user reaction to the interface.
+Nielsen ??7] [8] integrates usability as one of the parameters associated with system acceptability.
+He associates five attributes to usability: easy to learn, efficient to use, easy to remember, few errors (the prevention of catastrophic errors is relevant for applications such as process control or medical applications) and pleasant to use applications such as process control or medical applications), and pleasant to use.
 Shackel [9] refers to four aspects of interest in usability testing: learnability (easy of learn), throughout, flexibility, and attitude.
-Rubin [10]accepts that usability includes one or more of the four factors outlined by Booth [11]: usefulness, effectiveness (ease of use), learnability, and attitude (likeability).
-For Smith and Mayes [2] usability focuses on three aspects: easy to learn, easy to use and user satisfaction in using the system.In international standards, usability refers to effectiveness and efficiency to achieve specified goals and users satisfaction.
-"Usability:the extent to which a product can be used by specified users to achieve a specified goals with effectiveness, efficiency and satisfaction in a specified context of use" (ISO/DIS 9241-11; European Usability Support Centres).Based on these opinions about usability we may conclude that there are two broad areas to collect relevant data: system and user performance (efficacy, efficiency, easiness to learn and easiness to use) and user satisfaction in using it.
+Rubin [10] accepts that usability includes one or more of the four factors outlined 70 by Booth [11]: usefulness, effectiveness (ease of use), learnability, and attitude (likeability).
+For Smith and 71 Mayes [2] usability focuses on three aspects: easy to learn, easy to use and user satisfaction in using the 72 system.
+In international standards, usability refers to effectiveness and efficiency to achieve specified goals and 73 users satisfaction.
+"Usability: the extent to which a product can be used by specified users to achieve a specified 74 goals with effectiveness, efficiency and satisfaction in a specified context of use" (ISO/DIS 9241-11; European 75 Usability Support Centres).
+Based on these opinions about usability we may conclude that there are two broad 76 areas to collect relevant data: system and user performance (efficacy, efficiency, easiness to learn and easiness to 77 use) and user satisfaction in using it.
+78